neondatabase/neon/docs/error-handling.md

 operation.
 Almost every operation happens on a particular tenant and timeline, so we enter a span with the "tenant_id" and "timeline_id" very early when processing an incoming API request, for example.
-All background operations should also run in a span contain at least those two fields, and any other parameters or information that might be useful when debugging an error that might happen when performing the operation.
+All background operations should also run in a span containing at least those two fields, and any other parameters or information that might be useful when debugging an error that might happen when performing the operation.

 ## Error message style